Trash, Recycling + Compost Service

 King County Northeast Transfer Station Process

 The Solid Waste Division manages Kirkland's curbside waste collection service, contracted with Waste Management.
-We also host special recycling events and drop-off locations.
+We host special recycling events and drop-off locations.
+We also provide free technical assistance to businesses and multifamily property managers that need help recycling.

 Recycling is important, but we also need to make less waste as a community.
 Before recycling, remember to reduce and reuse!
 It's better for the environment to prevent waste, even if the waste could be recycled or composted.